-December 31, 2011 mber 31, 2012 Warranty liability at beginning of year \$ 2,338 \$ 3,130 Costs accrued for new warranty contracts and changes in estimates for pre-existing warranties 3,208 3,733 Service obligations honored (2,416) (4,198) Warranty liability at end of year \$ 3,130 \$ 2,665 amounts are based upon future retirement cost estimates and incorporate many assumptions such as the costs to restore the property, future inflation rates, and the adjusted risk free rate of interest.
+December 31, 2011 December 31, 2012 Warranty liability at beginning of year \$ 2,338 \$ 3,130 estimates for pre-existing warranties 3,208 3,733 Service obligations honored (2,416) (4,198) Warranty liability at end of year \$ 3,130 \$ 2,665 amounts are based upon future retirement cost estimates and incorporate many assumptions such as the costs to restore the property, future inflation rates, and the adjusted risk free rate of interest.
 When the liability is initially recorded, the Company capitalizes the cost by increasing the related property and equipment balance.
 Over time, the liability is increased and expense is recognized for the change in the present value of the obligation, and the initial capitalized cost is depreciated over the useful life of the asset.